mattias-p/zonemaster-backend/docs/Terminology.md

 ## Job
 A class of business objects persisted in the [database].
 The principal unit of work in Zonemaster Backend.
+Every job has a unique *job id* and contains a record of *test parameters*.

-Processing a *job* means executing a Zonemaster Engine test and performing associated bookkeeping tasks.
+Processing a *job* means executing a Zonemaster Engine test using the *test parameters* and performing associated bookkeeping tasks.

+A [job] matches a [job request] when their respective (normalized) *test parameters* records are identical.

 **Job id**
 * An identifier.

-  Every job has a unique *job id*.
+**Test parameters**
+* A record of parameters that affect which requests are sent to the [public dns] and [asn server] when processing the job.

 ### Job life cycle
 ```mermaid